 - The RackSwitch G8052 includes redundant and hot-swappable power supplies and fans.

 - The RackSwitch G8052 is designed specifically for the data center environment with server-matching airflow, high-availability hardware and software features, rich Layer 2/3 functionality, and ease of management.

-- The RackSwitch G8052 is OpenFlow enabled.
-With OpenFlow, you can easily create user-controlled virtual networks, optimize performance dynamically, and minimize complexity when used with IBM Programmable Network Controller.
+- The RackSwitch G8052 is SDN ready with its OpenFlow support.
+With OpenFlow, you can easily create user-controlled virtual networks, optimize performance dynamically, and minimize complexity when used with an OpenFlow controller.

 - IBM Networking Operating System software features deliver seamless, standards-based integration into existing upstream switches.

 Table 1 shows IBM System x® part numbers and IBM Power Systems™ MTMs and Feature Codes for ordering switches and additional options.

 Table 1.
 IBM part numbers and feature codes for ordering

 |IBM SFP RJ45 Transceiver (Withdrawn)||81Y1618|